 7 Reasons Why You Should Go Back To Nursing School

 Nurses are in high demand, so there is rarely a shortage of nursing positions available.
 However, the best nursing jobs are often overwhelmed with applicants.
 Whether you choose to pursue an advanced degree or obtain a degree in a different specialty, the additional education can help your resume stand out against the competition.
 This also increases the potential for advancing within your current company.
 Additional credentials qualify you for additional responsibilities, making you an ideal candidate when a promotion becomes available.

 2. Command a higher salary

 Going back to nursing school allows you to acquire new skills and perform duties that involve greater complexity.
 With more to offer an employer, nurses who continue their education have more negotiating power

 over their salary.
 Obtaining a higher-level degree hones your skill-set, while cross-training lets you work in more than one specialty.
 If you choose to cross-train in related subjects, the knowledge from both specialties can be used together to improve your performance and abilities.
 In any of these scenarios, your additional training is valuable to your employer and should be reflected on your paycheck.

 3. Earn the respect of your colleagues and patients

-Your years of nursing experience are often a good indicator of your skills in the eyes of your coworkers, but there's no denying the measure of additional credibility that comes with the letters at the end of your title.
+Your years of nursing experience are often a good indicator of your skills in the eyes of your coworkers.
+Still, there's no denying the measure of additional credibility that comes with the letters at the end of your title.
 This is especially true when working with professionals from other facilities who may not be aware of your extensive career.
 Earning the right to change the RN to an LPN can automatically increase the perception of your authority to those you work with.
-Patients, as well, can be sensitive to titles and may be more cooperative if they have reason to believe you are ranked higher.
+Patients, as well, can be sensitive to titles and maybe more cooperative if they have reason to believe you are ranked higher.

 4. Offer more to your patients